-During the 2018-2019 bar year, CDC resolved 589 complaints before grievance committee panels, district courts, and the Board of Disciplinary Appeals and disposed of almost 1,800 cases before Summary Disposition Panels of the local grievance committees.
+During the 2019-2020 bar year, CDC resolved 497 complaints before grievance committee panels, district courts, and the Board of Disciplinary Appeals and disposed of more than 1,700 cases before Summary Disposition Panels of the local grievance committees.
+These numbers were dramatically impacted by the COVID-19 pandemic, which prevented any litigation of attorney discipline proceedings to go forward after March 13.